pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 | Autoencoder + Fusion MLP (Development, 100 videos) | **23.46%** |
 | Autoencoder + Fusion MLP (Development, 500 videos) | **21.78%** |

 Although the autoencoder successfully learned compact latent video representations, increasing the development training set from 100 to 500 videos did not improve downstream VideoQA accuracy.
 The larger experiment achieved 21.78% accuracy compared with 23.46% for the smaller development experiment, suggesting that the current representation-learning approach, rather than the amount of development data, is the primary performance limitation.
-Additional investigation into representation quality, training objectives, and semantic alignment may further improve downstream performance.
+These results indicate that the current reconstruction-based representation learning approach, rather than the amount of development data, is the primary limitation on downstream VideoQA performance.

 ---

-## Runtime Environment Observations
+## Runtime and Workflow Observations

-Experiments were conducted using Google Colab.
+Experiments were conducted using Google Colab GPU runtimes throughout the project.

+Several practical observations improved the efficiency and reproducibility of the experimental workflow:

 - Qwen2-VL inference executed reliably on NVIDIA L4 GPU runtimes.
 - NVIDIA T4 runtimes occasionally experienced CUDA out-of-memory errors during Qwen2-VL inference.
 - Representation-based classifier training benefited substantially from GPU acceleration.
-- Shared CLIP representation generation required only a single execution and significantly reduced subsequent experimentation time.
+- Shared CLIP text and video representations were generated only once and reused across all subsequent experiments.
+- Separating representation generation from downstream VideoQA evaluation substantially reduced experimentation time by allowing multiple prediction methods to be evaluated without regenerating video representations.
+- The modular notebook design enabled new experiments to be executed primarily through configuration changes rather than code modifications.

 ---

-## Runtime Performance Analysis

-Separating representation generation from downstream VideoQA evaluation substantially improved experimentation efficiency.

-Once the shared CLIP text and video representations had been generated, additional experiments required only selecting a prediction method and executing Notebook 07.
-This modular design enabled rapid comparison among multiple multimodal fusion strategies without regenerating representations.

----

 ## Representation Analysis

-The experiments indicate that pretrained CLIP representations already provide a strong semantic embedding space for VideoQA.
+The experiments demonstrate that pretrained CLIP representations provide a strong semantic embedding space for VideoQA.

-Zero-shot cosine similarity achieved over 44% validation accuracy without any supervised classifier training, demonstrating that CLIP's pretrained alignment between visual and textual representations transfers effectively to multiple-choice VideoQA.
+Zero-shot cosine similarity achieved more than 44% validation accuracy without any supervised classifier training, indicating that CLIP's pretrained alignment between visual and textual representations transfers effectively to multiple-choice VideoQA.

-Learned multimodal fusion methods produced mixed results, indicating that architecture selection plays an important role when attempting to improve upon pretrained representations.
+Learned multimodal fusion methods produced mixed results.
+Interaction-based architectures consistently outperformed simple feature concatenation, indicating that explicit cross-modal modeling is important when combining video and text representations.

 ---